duneanalytics/docs/docs/getting-started/index.md

 Whether you are a seasoned SQL developer or just starting out, you can use our platform to start analyzing Blockchain data in an instant.

+!!! note
+    By default, this documentation shows information for our Dune V1 Engine, which runs on a PostgreSQL database.
+    Our new data platform, [Dune Engine V2](https://dune.com/blog/dune-engine-v2) is currently in beta with a Databricks SQL query engine.
+It offers exciting features like better scaling, cross chain queries and spellbook.
+Dune Engine V2 will become the default over the next few months, so we reccommend you try it out!

 The Dune Team and several of our community members have produced great content to aid you in your journey of becoming a Dune Wizard.

 You can either start out by watching our video series [here](video-series) or looking through written tutorials [here](dune-guides/).
 If you are entirely unfamiliar with SQL, it might be good to start off by learning some SQL with the guides listed [here](sql-guides).

 <div class="cards grid" markdown>
 - [Video Series](video-series)